Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Introduction

-The proof relies heavily on algebro-geometric techniques.
-We realize the structure constants $ p^w_{u,v}$ as the coproduct structure constants in the structure sheaf basis $\{\co_{X_w}\}_{w\in W}$ of the $T$-equivariant $K$-group $K^T_o(X)$ of finitely supported $T$-equivariant coherent sheaves on $X$ (cf Proposition \ref{n3.1}).
+The proof of Theorem \ref{intromain} relies heavily on algebro-geometric techniques.
+We realize the structure constants $ p^w_{u,v}$ from equation \eqref{neqq1} as the coproduct structure constants in the structure sheaf basis $\{\co_{X_w}\}_{w\in W}$ of the $T$-equivariant $K$-group $K^T_o(X)$ of finitely supported $T$-equivariant coherent sheaves on $X$ (cf Proposition \ref{n3.1}).
 Let $K^0_T(\bar{X})$ denote the Grothendieck group of $T$-equivariant coherent $\co_{\bar{X}}$-modules $\cs$.
 Then, there is a `natural' pairing (cf. Section \ref{sec5}) coming from the $T$-equivariant Euler-Poincar\'{e} characteristic.
+For any character $e^{\lambda}$ of $H$, let $\mathcal{L}(\lambda)$ be the $G$-equivariant line bundle on $\bar{X}$ associated to the character $e^{-\lambda}$ of $H$ (cf. $\S$2).
 Define the $T$-equivariant coherent sheaf $\xi^u := e^{-\rho} \cl (\rho )\om_{X^u}$ on $\bar{X}$, where